Details how Overton links scholarly books and articles back to specific researchers and their institutions

 Speaking very generally about 80% of the scholarly papers seen by Overton have affiliation data available.

-We’re able to help customers improve this by automatically collecting data from their CRIS – though this is is a custom service and typically requires some development work.
+We’re able to help users improve this by automatically collecting data from their CRIS – though this is a custom service and typically requires some development work.

 It can also be improved in the medium/long term by asking authors to claim their work on their ORCID profiles.